Do you remember a guy that’s been

 We all pretty much know most of what has happened over the past few months, losing David too soon was very sad, and difficult.
 But, I want to share the one thing that happened that I think is extra special – make sure you have a kleenex!

 Yes, hearing this story made me cry, and I cried again when I just typed it now.
-Hearing this gave me a kind of solace, knowing that Bowie had accomplished something before he died that he’d always wanted to do, and he got to see the finished work.
+Hearing this story gave me the kind of solace I needed, knowing that Bowie had accomplished something before he died that he’d always wanted to do, and he got to see the finished work.

 Time may change me, but I can’t trace time